Floor 3: Stories of the Bible - The World of Jesus of Nazareth

 n The New Testament, which is primarily comprised of a surround-screen theater featuring an immersive film experience

-n The courtyard, which serves as a central point of departure for the three experiences on the third floor and a neutral space for guests before they embark on their journey
+n The courtyard, which serves as a central point of departure for the three experiences on Floor 3 and a neutral space for guests before they embark on their journey